 - Gushing Wound, Infinite Stars and Lash of the Void were all changed such that their damage is directly affected by the item level of their item.
 Gushing Wound and Lash of the Void can also provide bleeds and slows to classes that lack high uptime or any options to apply bleeds or slows.
 Note that Gushing Wound has been nerfed as of 5/26, with it’s damage reduced by 35%.
 As such a one-of is nice to have a bleed effect to counter rogues, but other corruptions will probably outscale it as people get more corruption resist.

 Finally, here corruption affects that should be avoided by just about everyone for pvp:

 - Glimpse of Clarity, it’s very easy to waste the cooldown reduction provided by this effect, as it only affects a single spell, and it’s practically useless for any energy spec, DK or DH.

-- Similarly, Ineffable Truth is all but useless for everyone but Ret Paladins, BM Hunters, Warriors and Shadow Priests in pvp.
+- Similarly, Ineffable Truth is all but useless for everyone but Holy/Ret Paladins, BM Hunters, Warriors and Shadow Priests in pvp.

 - Avoidance, since most of the damage in pvp will be single target, this will be practically useless, even in pve.
 In addition, it’s even worse for specs that don’t care for haste.